yuloh/case-transform-tests/README.md

 These are the results as output by phpunit in testdox format.
 You can run them yourself by executing `phpunit --testdox`.  `[x]` means the test passed. `[ ]` means the test failed or it was skipped because it isn't supported.

-**note:** doctrine/inflector and anahkiasen/underscore-php don't support kebab-case, so those tests are skipped.
+**note:** doctrine/inflector and anahkiasen/underscore-php don't have a to kebab-case method, so those tests are skipped.

 **disclaimer:** I wrote neko.